Ja98/cesar-p-core/paper/paper.md

 | 8        | MFH                 | 2012        | 2               | 2           | 30           |
 | 9        | MFH                 | 2015        | 2               | 2           | 30           |

-The `BuildingInformation.csv` file defines the properties of the buildings.
-The configuration entry `BLDG_FID_FILE` requires the column `ORIG_FID`, entry `BLDG_TYPE_PER_BLDG_FILE` column `SIA2024BuildingType` and entry `BLDG_AGE_FILE` column `BuildingAge`.
-This example above includes a few more columns per building, which will be explained further down.
-Usually you will have one file defining all the properties of your buildings, but the configuration gives you the flexibility to point to separate files for the different building properties and also to map to custom column names to allow using input data files without preprocessing (see the sub-entries for `BLDG_FID_FILE`).

-The last required input is the weather data in EnergyPlus epw format.
+The last required input is the weather data in EnergyPlus epw format, in the example named `Zurich_2015.epw`.

 ## Building model parametrization

-The main source for constructional parameters are the archetype definitions stored in a database (delivered with the library) and assigend by the age of a building.
+The main source for constructional parameters are the archetype definitions (included in the library) and assigend by the age of a building.
 Operational parameters such as occupancy or loads from appliances are based on a swiss norm (SIA2024).
 A few further parameters and constants can be set in the YMAL configuration.
-An overview of all the parameters you can specify you find in [cesar-p-config-overview.yaml](https://github.com/hues-platform/cesar-p-core/blob/master/cesar-p-config-overview.yaml).
+You find an overview of all the parameters you can specify in the YAML in [cesar-p-config-overview.yaml](https://github.com/hues-platform/cesar-p-core/blob/master/cesar-p-config-overview.yaml).
-You only need to overwrite the properties you want to change.
-Make sure you place them under the correct category and indention is correct.
+You only need to overwrite the properties you want to change in your project specific YAML configuration.
+Make sure you place the configuration entries under the correct category and the indention is correct.
 The example below overwrites the following properties:

-- `RANDOM_CONSTRUCTIONS` when selecting the constructions, choose randomly one of the options if there are several available matching the ageclass of the building processed
+- `RANDOM_CONSTRUCTIONS` if set to `True` CESAR-P chooses randomly one of the available construction archetypes, if there are several matching the ageclass of the porcessed building.
 - `GLAZING_RATIO_PER_BLDG_FILE` by default the glazing ratio is defined by a lookup based on the age of the builindg.
 If you have information of the glazing ratio per building, add this information e.g. to your `BuildingInformation.csv` as column `GlazingRatio`.
-- `RADIUS`: radius around a building in which other buildings are simulated as shading objects
+- `RADIUS` defines the radius around a building in which other buildings are simulated as shading objects
 - `MINIMAL_STORY_HEIGHT` defines the default respectively minimum floor height to use.
-The number of floors floors is defined by the integer division of building height and MINIMAL_STORY_HEIGHT.
+The number of floors is defined by the integer division of building height and MINIMAL_STORY_HEIGHT.

 Your YAML configuration including those parameters would look like: